 The Affordable Care Act also directs a temporary increase for primary care physicians who see Medicaid patients in 2013 and 2014.
 The increase in payments will bring Medicaid primary care service fees in line with those paid by Medicare.
 The extra payments are intended to encourage primary care physicians to provide more checkups, preventive screenings, vaccines and other care for Medicaid beneficiaries.
 States will receive 100 percent federal matching funds for the increase in payments.

 Medicaid Affordable Care Act Section 2703 payments

-The time-limited supplemental payments available through the Affordable Care Act (ACA) section 2703 for recognized primary care homes will end September 30, 2013.
+The time-limited supplemental payments available through the Affordable Care Act Section 2703 for recognized primary care homes ended September 30, 2013.
 Primary care homes were eligible for enhanced payments under a provision of the ACA from October 2011 - September 2013.
-Please note that these payments are no longer available and all 2013 patient lists must be submitted by December 31, 2013.
+Please note that these payments are no longer available and all 2013 patient lists must have been submitted by December 31, 2013.